Navy Aviation Ordnanceman

 Credit Recommendations

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associate's degree categories for applied science, applied mathematics and mechanical maintenance courses taken in this rating.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associates degree categories for applied science, applied mathematics and mechanical maintenance courses taken in this rating.